-All individuals 12 years of age and older are now eligible to receive vaccine.
+COVID-19 vaccines have been proven safe and highly effective.
+All adults and most children are now eligible for vaccination.
 There is no proof of residency or documentation required to be vaccinated.
 If you do not speak English, you can still receive a vaccine.
 All points of dispensing are asked to make translation or interpretation services available.

 If you have not yet received the vaccine and wish to do so, please visit: www.vaccines.gov.

 If you are exposed to COVID-19 and not vaccinated, you may be required to quarantine for 5 days before returning to in-person classes.

 We recognize that some people are at higher risk for serious illness, including the elderly, people who are immunocompromised, and people with disabilities.
 Therefore, UCEDA International continues to offer both in-person and online instruction at this time.

 Students now have the option to temporarily count online classes toward a full course of study until April 2023.
 Students can maintain nonimmigrant F-1 status while engaging in in-person classes, or a hybrid program that includes both in-person and online classes.

 Note: Nonimmigrant students who began prior to March 9, 2020 may continue to attend classes 100% online at UCEDA International until the end of 2022.

 Any classes taken online must be approved by the school’s Academic Advisor, and will typically be communicated as part of the syllabus for each course.